hermantai/codepath-InstagramViewer/README.md

   * Not sure how to control the weight of a RecyclerView inside a FragmentDialog. wrap\_content does not do the work.
   * Not sure if I shoudl stretch a VideoView or not.
+  * Use span for styling text is hard (html is easier but span seems cooler...)

 * Want to follow the iOS Instagram style that if you scroll through the pictures, the username (with the relative timestamp) row stays at the top for